What is Behavioral Psychology?

 Other research has investigated the way in which GSR activity can help in the understanding of phobic responses in a therapeutic context , which can help progress an understanding of what does and does not work within therapy treatments.

-All of the studies above have shown how biometric methods can capture data that helps in the understanding of human behavior from the context of behavioral psychology.
+All of the studies above have shown how biosensors can capture data that helps in the understanding of human behavior from the context of behavioral psychology.

 Modern behavioral psychology can today use human behavior research methods to investigate further the link between brain and behavior.
 To learn more about behavioral psychology, and how researchers are developing a greater understanding of the processes that lead to our behavior, download our free guide to human behavior below.